aditya-azad/simple-ssg/README.md

 A simple static site generator written with the following features:
 - Minimal templating language.
-- Bloat free websites (but that is mostly upto you).
+- Bloat free websites (but that is mostly up to you).

 ## Requirements